What’s in this Guide?

 Max Funding Review – Customer Service

-The lender has a client care team based in Sydney, NSW available 9 am to 5.30 Monday to Friday.
+The lender has a client care team based in Sydney, NSW available from 9 am to 5.30 Monday to Friday.
 Contact methods include telephone, Fax, Email, and web email (via the website).
 There is no live chat facility.

 Max Funding Review – Trustpilot